-A one day “express” version of the new Three Capes Track in Tasmania, on the Tasman Peninsula
+A one day “express” version of the new Three Capes Track in Tasmania, on the Tasman Peninsula.
+Whether you do it in one day or over four days, expect spectacular coastal scenery and a very high quality walking track.

 There’s been a bit of controversy over the new Three Capes Track, which is on the Tasman Peninsula about 90min south of Hobart.
 It has been designed as a 4 day/3 night walk covering 46km , staying in newly constructed huts.
 There’s a maximum of 48 people that can start each day.
 You can’t vary the itinerary.
 And there’s a cost of (around) $500 per person.
 Why the controversy: because multiple bush-camping sites have been removed, with just one remaining camping site that has space for six tents for those wanting to do an “unassisted” walk.